Tips to Prevent stomach ulcers

 Those having small ulcers may not necessarily show any symptoms, but some ulcers could cause serious bleeding.
 Pain in the abdomen is the most common symptom, but some people may not even get any pain as it differs from person to person.

-• Feeling of fullness and problem consuming fluids
+• The feeling of fullness and problem-consuming fluids

 • Hunger and feeling of an empty stomach, 1 to 3 hours after a meal